Can states require law license applicants to disclose more than in a typical job application? (ex. mental illness history)

 - Knowingly assists a judge or judicial officer in conduct that is a violation of applicable rules of judicial conduct or other law; or

-- Engages in conduct that the lawyer knows or reasonably should know is harassment or discrimination on the basis of race, sex, religion, national origin, ethnicity, disability, age, sexual orientation, gender identity, marital status or socioeconomic status in conduct related to the practice of law.
+- Engages in conduct that the lawyer knows or reasonably should know is harassment or discrimination in the course of their legal practice

 Is negligent misrepresentation or negligent failure to inform considered professional misconduct under Rule 8.4?